jpaik/superaww/README.md

 ## Todo List
 Get gif links working instead of bruting them to jpg (Check the mime type)
 Add a check for removed sources or deleted photos
-Display a navbar with info and functions
+Get last loaded location using cookies?(lastID = cookie)
+Add a multireddit to Dog pictures
 Make the images click and draggable?(Maybe not needed)
 Get a domain name and proper hosting?
+~~Display a navbar with info and functions~~
 ~~Get the web application running~~
 ~~Add checks for non directly linked images~~
 ~~Add padding to panel and fix alignment of masonry~~